thelondonsmiths/Solex_ser_recon_EN/README.md

 **Command line interface example**: `python SHG_MAIN.py serfile1.SER` [serfile2.SER ... if batch processing]

 **Command line options**:

 - d : display all graphics
 - c : only the CLAHE image is saved
 - f : all FITS files are saved
-- w : a,b,c will produce images at a, b and c ; x:y:w will produce images starting at x, finishing at y, every w pixels
-- p : disable black disk on protuberance images
-- t : disable transversalium correction
+- h : displays help menu
 - m : mirror flip in the x-direction
+- p : disable black disk on protuberance image
+- r : crop width to a constant number of pixels
 - s : crop width to make square
-- r : crop width to a constant number of pixels
+- t : disable transversalium correction
+- w : a,b,c will produce images at a, b and c ; x:y:w will produce images starting at x, finishing at y, every w pixels
 - x : disable ellipse fit

 Check the "Show graphics" box for a 'live view' display of the reconstruction and a peek at the final png images.